 Order and Installation

-To get connected to nbn can take from one week up to six weeks depending on what cabling work is required and availability of technicians.
+To get connected to the nbn can take from one day to up to six weeks depending whether you can just plug in your modem, or if any cabling work is required and availability of technicians.

 When you transition your existing service to the nbn, the disconnection from the old network and the connection to the new nbn network happens simultaneously.
 In most cases you will not be without a service, but our Telstra Smart Modems have a backup mobile service in case of any downtime.